infernoarchon/bamazon/README.md

 This is a CLI store where users can purchase items and the store can check whether there is sufficient inventory.

+## Setup

+To run this application yourself:
+1. You need to have a local database running using a program like MySQL Workbench.
+2. Modify `config.json` with your database credentials:

+{
+    "username":"root",
+    "password":"Swamptreegoat5!"
+}

 ## Tools used
 - MySQL
 - Node.js